stdmod/puppet-modules/Parameters_List.md

 This is a proposal to discuss for a list of parameter names that can be used both in classes and defines in a module.

-A Standard Module is not required to have all of them, with if some parameters are provided that offer the same function, they should be called like these.
+A Standard Module is not required to have all of them, but if some parameters are provided that offer the same function, they should be called like these.

 Please comment: